-In order to accommodate our growing team and expanding workload Stillwater Associates is moving to new offices premises in Reigate, Surrey.
-Renovations on our new office within Alma House will start shortly with the team moving in at the start of July 2017.
-Our new office space will allow our reservoir safety team to continue to grow as we look to appoint a new Senior Engineer and Project Engineer during the summer.
+In order to accommodate our growing team and expanding workload Stillwater Associates has moved to new offices premises in Reigate, Surrey.
+Our new office space in Alma House is ideally located opposite Reigate train station and will allow our reservoir safety team to continue to grow as we look to appoint a new Senior Engineer and Project Engineer during 2017.

 In response to our increasing workload and imminent move to a new larger office in Reigate, Stillwater Associates are looking for the following new additions to our team:-